• The Main Building of Sacred Heart Schools

 Grades 9-12

-• Advanced Instrumental Music - Symphony
+• Adv Instrumental Music - Symphony

 The Advanced Symphony is designed for advanced string, woodwind, brass, and percussion instrumentalists.
 As one of the premier performing ensembles at SHP, the Advanced Symphony takes the stage at various events throughout the year and is prominently featured at the annual Holiday Treat, as well as the Spring Music Showcase.
 The repertoire spans classical, contemporary, and world music, including both instructor and student arrangements.
-The Advanced Symphony proudly participates in semi-annual Fine Arts trips and local/state festivals.

 Prerequisite: